YOU54F/cypress-plugins/README.md

 ## TODO

-- Publish to NPM
-- Publish to NPM
+- provide user ability to provide own CI artefact paths
-- typescript s3 src and add to CLI
+- typescript s3 uploader scripts and add to CLI
-- publish to s3 bucket needs error handling, should exit each function gracefully if the directories are empty
+- retrieve s3 links for test report/artefacts and inject into the slack report